zkoss/zkessentials-book/README.md

 ZK is a component-based UI framework that enables you to build Rich Internet Application (*RIA*) and mobile applications without having to learn JavaScript or AJAX.
 You can build highly-interactive and responsive AJAX web applications in pure **Java**.
-ZK provides hundreds of components[^1] which are designed for various purposes, some for displaying large amount of data and some for user input.
+ZK provides [hundreds of components](http://www.zkoss.org/zkdemo/) which are designed for various purposes, some for displaying large amount of data and some for user input.
 We can easily create components in an XML-formatted language, **ZUL**.